kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 2. **Unscheduled/pending pods**:
    - Remain in the cluster but cannot be scheduled
+   - In case of Tolerations:
-   - The scheduler's TaintToleration plugin won't recognize `SemverGt`/`SemverLt`/`SemverEq` operators and will treat them as non-matching
+   - The scheduler's TaintToleration or NodeAffinity plugin won't recognize `SemverGt`/`SemverLt`/`SemverEq` operators and will treat them as non-matching
    - These pods will remain in Pending state with events indicating untolerated taints

 3. **New pod creation**:
    - API server validation will **reject** new pods with Gt/Lt operators
-   - Error: `spec.tolerations[].operator: Unsupported value: "SemverGt": supported values: "Equal", "Exists"`
+   - Error in case of tolerations: `spec.tolerations[].operator: Unsupported value: "SemverGt": supported values: "Equal", "Exists"`
+   - Error in case of affinity: `spec.affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution.nodeSelectorTerms[0].matchExpressions[0].operator: Invalid value: "SemverEq": not a valid selector operator`

 4. **Pod updates**:
    - Cannot update existing pods (even those already in etcd) if they contain `SemverGt`/`SemverLt`/`SemverEq` operators